<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 How to Read a Financial Aid Award Letter [With 2 Examples]

-You've narrowed down your list of colleges, sent in your applications and filled out your FAFSA form online.
-After you receive your acceptance letters, the college financial aid office will ‘package you’, meaning you will receive a financial aid award letter detailing exactly how much it will cost you to attend their college.
+You've narrowed down your list of colleges, sent in your applications, and filled out your FAFSA form online.
+After you receive your acceptance letters, the college financial aid office will send you a financial aid award letter detailing exactly how much it will cost you to attend their college.

-It is important to understand Financial Aid terminology because there is no standardized financial aid package.
-In this article, we'll define the following terms to help you understand your financial aid award letter:
+It is important to understand financial aid terminology because there is no standardized financial aid package.
+In this article, we'll define the following terms to help you understand your financial aid award letter.
+Click on the links to jump to the corresponding section in the article.

 COA

 COA = Cost of Attendance.
-In other words, this includes: tuition, room, board, books, and other fees.
+This includes tuition, room, board, books, and other fees.

 SAI